proteinreport/proteinreport.org/content/en/directory/eatable-adventures/index.md

 weight: 5000
 uuid: 10963
 ---
-<p>Eatable Adventures connects the most disruptive food startups with corporations and investors, developing the right collaborations with a mission: building tomorrow&#039;s food companies.</p>
+<p>Eatable Adventures connects the most disruptive food startups with corporations and investors, developing the right collaborations with a mission: building tomorrow's food companies.</p>